DJSng-Toolkit/Toolbox/mc/versions/21/index.md

 > If you care about performance and efficiency, you should stay on 1.21.4 as long as possible.

 > [!NOTE]
 > LuxForge does not have many performance mods for 1.21.
 You should pick another modloader, such as NeoForge.
+> For simplicity, only Fabric and NeoForge are counted when writing the status.

 | Version | Page |
 | --- | :---: |